fgreil/mitzi-astro/README.md

 # Links and further reading
 * [Mitzi (C. C. Odontoceti)](https://www.floridamemory.com/items/show/82844) was a movie star, born in 1958 and died in 1972.
 * https://developer.flipper.net/flipperzero/doxygen/applications.html is the official (too) short introduction to writing own apps.
-* The real app **tuning fork** seems to be well documented, see https://github.com/besya/flipperzero-tuning-fork/tree/main
+* An inspiring app to get acquainted with Flipper Zero is **tuning fork**, which is rather well documented, see https://github.com/besya/flipperzero-tuning-fork/tree/main
 * Under https://github.com/flipperdevices/flipperzero-firmware/tree/dev/assets/icons/Common we find nice icons, e.g. `ButtonLeft_4x7.png`.
-* [uFBT](https://github.com/flipperdevices/flipperzero-ufbt) is the *micro Flipper Build Tool*, a cross-platform tool for building applications.
-It requires python to be installed.
+* You probably know: To compile the code, you need [uFBT](https://github.com/flipperdevices/flipperzero-ufbt) aka *micro Flipper Build Tool*, it requires python to be installed.